 Freedom of Information Act (FOIA) Coordination

 In November 2019, the Bay County Board of Commissioners designated the Department of Corporation Counsel as FOIA Coordinator for Bay County.
-The department ensures that the various County departments are complying with Michigan’s FOIA law including determining whether the requested information should be exempt from disclosure.
+The division ensures that the various County departments are complying with Michigan’s FOIA law including determining whether the requested information should be exempt from disclosure.

 Jayson Hoppe serves as FOIA Coordinator and Nicole LaDouce acts as FOIA Facilitator.